thisiseddy-ab/ng-mdx-remote/projects/ng-mdx-remote/README.md

 ```

-### Usin Remark Emoji (Gemoji) Plugin
+### Using Remark Emoji Plugin

 The remark-emoji plugin is a useful tool within the Remark ecosystem that enhances Markdown documents by converting emoji shortcodes into their corresponding Unicode emoji characters.
 This plugin makes it easy to add visual interest and expressiveness to your Markdown content, ensuring that emojis are displayed correctly across different platforms and devices.

-## Key Features
+#### Key Features
   * Automatic Emoji Conversion: Converts common emoji shortcodes into their corresponding Unicode emoji characters within your Markdown content.

   * Broad Emoji Support: Includes a wide range of emoji shortcodes, ensuring that you have access to a diverse set of emojis to enhance your content.

   * Seamless Integration: Easily integrates into your existing Remark processing pipeline, requiring minimal configuration.

 This plugin will Raise an Error in normal Angular App, but will work in AnalogJS